1) Does Surface Armor cost more than my current cleaning/disinfection protocol?

 3) How do you apply Surface Armor?

 There are 2 methodologies for applying Surface Armor.
-The preferred recommendation is to have it sprayed by a certified trained technician to insure its successful application and maximum effectiveness.
-For smaller organizations a 32 oz. spray bottle is available and is applied by the customer.
+The preferred recommendation is to have it sprayed by a certified trained technician to ensure its successful application and maximum effectiveness.
+For small applications, it may be applied by the customer using any common spray bottle.

 4) How often should Surface Armor be applied?